December 2020 Minutes

 APPROVAL OF AGENDA ITEMS:

-READING AND APPROVAL OF MINUTES from January 7, 2020 regular meeting
+READING AND APPROVAL OF MINUTES from November 10, 2020

 AGENDA ITEMS OF CITY OPERATIONS AND NEW BUSINESS:

-• Sunrise Engineering – update on Water Improvements Project
+• Sunrise Engineering –Water Improvements Project – SCADA alarm system

 • DeLoy: